A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Examples: two-region junctions

 \subsection{FF junction}

-To evaluate the validity of this method, we first considered the case of an FF junction, where the surface of a topological insulator is brought into contact with two adjacent ferromagnetic materials with polarized magnetization in $z$ direction as illustrated in the Fig. \ref{fig:TI_MM} a).
-This system can be modeled as a junction between two semi-infinite magnetic regions perfectly coupled at $x_{0}=0$
+First, the case of an FF junction was considered, where the surface of a topological insulator is placed in contact with two adjacent ferromagnetic insulators with polarized magnetization in $z$ direction as illustrated in Fig. \ref{fig:TI_MM} a).
+In this system, a magnetization perpendicular to the TI surface induces a gap in the energy spectrum of the system and now the surface state constitutes the QAHE topological phase.
+The surface exhibits a chiral edge state at a magnetic domain wall with associated Hall conductance $\sigma _{y}= \mathrm{sgn}\left( M_{R}\right) e^{2}/h$.
+In turn, this conductance is proportional to the Chern number, a topological invariant for symmetry class A \cite{Zhang_2008, Nagaosa_2010_F, Chang_2013, Xu_2014, Brey_2014}.

-and the Green function of the compound system at the interface is given by the Dyson equation (\ref{eq:Dyson_equation}) (see eq. \ref{DY1}).
-The Green functions poles contain information of the bound states present in the FF interface.
-For zero doping in both regions and $M_{R}=M_{L}$ there are no subgap solutions, while for $M_{R}=-M_{L}$ we obtain the linear dispersion relation $ E=\mathrm{sgn}\left( M_{R}\right) \hbar v_{F}q $ for the AQHE chiral edge states with associated Hall conductance $\sigma _{y}= \mathrm{sgn}\left( M_{R}\right) e^{2}/h$.
+This system can be modeled as a junction between two semi-infinite ferromagnetic regions perfectly coupled at $x_{0}=0$.
+The Green's function of the compound system at the interface is obtained by the Dyson equation (\ref{eq:Dyson_equation}) [see Eq.(\ref{DY1})].
+The Green's functions poles contain information of the bound states present in the FF interface.
+There are no subgap solutions for zero doping in both regions and $M_{R}=M_{L}$, while for $M_{R}=-M_{L}$ (domain wall configuration) we obtain the linear dispersion relation $ E=\mathrm{sgn}\left( M_{R}\right) \hbar v_{F}q $ for the QAHE chiral edge states.
 The interface momentum-resolved spectral density for this configuration is shown in panel b) of Fig. \ref{fig:TI_MM}.
-This illustrates that the formalism introduced here leads to well-known results in the literature\cite{Zhang_2008,Nagaosa_2010_F,Brey_2014} and allows the derivation of the dispersion relation of the interface bound states, as well as the direct calculation of the momentum-resolved spectral density at the interface.
+This illustrates that our approach leads to well-known results in the literature \cite{Zhang_2008,Nagaosa_2010_F,Brey_2014}.
+At the same time, it allows the derivation of the dispersion relation of the interface bound states, as well as the direct calculation of the momentum-resolved spectral density at the interface.